-- The Authority a committee structure was in place within Causeway Coast and Glens Borough Council during 2021/22.
-A Finance Committee was added to the structure during 2019/20 to enhance the review and scrutiny of Council finances. - The Executive Service and Corporate Risk Registers, Operational Policies and Procedures, Regular Management Meetings and Communication, Internal and External Audit reports, Administrative procedures (including segregation of duties) and Management Supervision. - The Audit Committee The audit committee is a standing committee of Council, meeting quarterly, with 16 elected members and 1 independent member.
-All meetings attended by the Director of Corporate Services, relevant officers, Internal Audit and External Audit. - The Internal Audit Function The review of the effectiveness of the Audit, Risk and Governance of the Council is also informed by the Annual Internal Audit Opinion for the year.
+- The Authority in line with the Local Government Act (NI) 2014 a traditional committee structure was in place within Causeway Coast and Glens Borough Council during 2022/23.
+A Finance Committee was added to the structure during 2019/20 to enhance the oversight and scrutiny of Council finances. - The Executive Service and Corporate Risk Registers, Operational Policies and Procedures, Regular Management Meetings and Communication, Internal and External Audit reports, Administrative procedures (including segregation of duties) and Management Supervision. - The Audit Committee The audit committee is a standing committee of Council, meeting quarterly, with 16 elected members and 1 independent member.
+All meetings attended by the Director of Corporate Services, relevant officers, Internal Audit and External Audit. - Internal Audit The review of the effectiveness of the Audit, Risk and Governance of the Council is also informed by the Annual Internal Audit Opinion for the year.

-The Audit, Risk & Governance Manager, in line with PSIAS, is required to provide an opinion as to the adequacy and effectiveness of the governance, risk management and control environment.
+In line with Public Sector Internal Audit Standard (PSIAS), Internal Audit are required to provide an opinion as to the adequacy and effectiveness of the governance, risk management and control environment.
 In giving this opinion, it should be noted that assurance can never be absolute.